V.H. Apelian's Blog

 It is not uncommon to read claiming that he was a revolutionary by citing his famous speech.
 Reading this book has made me realize that such an interpretation is way too simplistic.
 Revolutionaries aim to topple an existing order and have it replaced with an ideologically more conducive one.
 To draw a parallel to modern parlance, Khrimian was more of an advocate of the people’s right to bear arms, a holy grail in the American Constitution, and not an advocate of revolution.
 He never advocated raising arms against the State be it Sultan’s or the Tsar’s.
 He had no vision to have these states abolished and replaced or even for the Armenians to have their own independent state.

 Members of the oldest Armenian political party, Hnchag Party, tried to entice him to work with them when he was in the Western Armenian homeland.
 He refused to deal with them.
 The Tashang party was established in Tiflis in 1890, two years before his ascendancy as Catholicos.
-The party stood with him against the nationalization of church property but it is not likely that there was an ideological parity between him and the party.
+The party stood with him against the nationalization of church property but that there was no ideological parity between him and the party.
 He was and remained a clergyman at heart safeguarding the institution that was the Armenian Church.
-He wanted was to ameliorate the lot of the Armenian people through the established orders.
+He wanted to ameliorate the lot of his flock, the Armenian people through the established orders.
 The concepts of free and independent Armenia or of social–isms were alien to him.
 All he wanted was to safeguard Armenians against unlawful usurpation and assure their rights as subjects of the Sultan or the Tsar.
-When the Sultan’s Sublime Port and the European Powers proved to be unable or unwilling to assure the sanctity of the labor, honor, lives and property of his flock, the Armenian people he appealed to them to take matters in their own hands and assure for them those unalienable rights , as the U.S. Constitution states, by themselves.
+When the Sultan’s Sublime Port proved to be unable or unwilling to the sanctity of the lives, labor, honor, and property of his flock, the Armenian people, he appealed them to take matters in their own hands and assure those rights by themselves.

 He passed away on October 27, 1907 and in the grounds of the Etchmiadzin, not far from the Cathedral.